CodeForSocialGood/calltocode.org/docs/TESTS.md

 ## End to End (e2e) tests

-In order to run the e2e tests, first make sure that the app is freshly running with `yarn restart`

-You can then run the tests with `yarn e2e` in another terminal
+You can run the e2e tests with `yarn e2e`.
+This will stop all docker containers, clear the necessary ports, start the containers and the app, and then run the tests.